 Until the COVID-19 crises has passed, there will be a brief daily management meeting held in order to monitor the risks associated with WFN Strategies operations.
 These meetings will include a member of the Incident Management Team, most often the Projects Manager.

-Decision to Temporarily Close the WFN Strategies Sterling Office
+Decision to Partially Reopen the WFN Strategies Sterling Office

 Continued Monitoring and Updates